-The line of the DMZ follows the demarcation line which dates back to the end of World War II.
+The line of the DMZ follows the demarcation line, which dates back to the end of World War II.

-As the DMZ is a ceasefire line, both North and South Korea have armed and fortified their areas to the north and south, making it the most heavily armed border in the world.
+As the DMZ is a ceasefire line, North and South Korea have armed and fortified their areas to the north and south, making it the most heavily armed border in the world.

 Visits to the DMZ are allowed and often include the Third Tunnel, where you can walk across to North Korea underground and Imjangik Park.

-The park is part of the border and is frequented by South Korean residents who still have family, or have lost loved ones in the North.
+The park is part of the border and is frequented by South Korean residents who still have family or have lost loved ones in the North.

 3- N-Seoul Tower

 Inside the tower are interactive art exhibitions, an observatory and restaurants.
 Book a half or full-day private tour to see N-Seoul Tower and other sights.

 4- Incheon Tri-Bowl